vadim-vic/Signal-separation/README.md

 <!--![The success rate of collision resolution](/latex/fig_mix_one.png)-->
 *The proposed model separates two collided tags with an 80% success rate, saves the slot for three collided tags with a 60% success rate, and could even save the slot for four and five collided tags.*

+The figure shows that the most expected types of collision: two and three tags hit the same slot.
+It delivers great I/Q data identity reconstruction.
 Each line is the success rate of successfully recognized IDs of the tags after the signal separation.
 The x-axis shows the level of noise from zero up to the expected standard deviation.
 The y-axis shows the proportion of separated time series and recognized IDs of the I/Q data.

-The figure shows that the most expected types of collision: two and three tags hit the same slot.
-It delivers good TODO I/Q data identity reconstruction.

 ## Development of the I/Q data separation model